zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 * **apiml.service.preferIpAddress**

-    Set the value of this property to `true` if you want to advertise a service IP address instead of its hostname.
+    Set the value of this property to `true` to advertise a service IP address instead of its hostname.

 * **apiml.cache.storage.location**